What is Drift (DRIFT)?

 TLDR

-Drift is a decentralized exchange (DEX) built on Solana, specializing in high-speed perpetual futures and spot trading with a hybrid liquidity model designed to rival centralized exchange performance.
+Drift (DRIFT) is a decentralized exchange (DEX) built on Solana, specializing in leveraged perpetual futures and spot trading with a focus on capital efficiency and a user-friendly experience.

 Deep Dive